Suu Kyi’s loyalists rally for Myanmar leader before genocide trial

 Buddhist majority Myanmar denies genocide, saying the army was fighting militants who attacked security posts.

-Gambia, a tiny, mainly Muslim West African state that has the backing of the 57-nation Organization for Islamic Cooperation (OIC), lodged a lawsuit last month against Myanmar for genocide, including mass murder and rape.
+Gambia, a tiny, mainly Muslim West African state that has the backing of the 57-nation Organisation for Islamic Cooperation (OIC), lodged a lawsuit last month against Myanmar for genocide, including mass murder and rape.

 Suu Kyi’s office said she would fly to The Hague for the first hearings, from Dec.
 10, to “defend the national interest of Myanmar”.